grfigueira/EasyDialogueEditor/README.md

 ### Prerequisites
 - C++ Compiler (GCC, Clang, or MSVC)
 - CMake
+- Preferably Visual Studio 2022, but there are other ways to build the program.

 ### Building
-Inside the cloned project run the following command:
+Inside the cloned project run the following commands to generate a Visual Studio solution:

 ```
 git submodule update --init --recursive
+mkdir build
+cd build
+cmake .. -G "Visual Studio 17 2022" -A x64
 ```

 Some dependancies are managed by [vcpkg](https://github.com/microsoft/vcpkg), therefore we need to bootstrap it and install the dependancies:
 ```
 cd vcpkg
 .\bootstrap-vcpkg.bat
-vcpkg install sdl2 nlohmann-json
 ```
-Alternatively, instead of running `vcpkg install sdl2 nlohmann-json`, if you are using Visual Studio 2022:
+Then, open the previously generated solution in Visual Studio 2022 and do the following:
+- In the solution explorer, right click on `EasyDialogEditor` → "Set as Startup Project"
-- Right click the **EasyDialogEditor** solution → Properties → vcpkg → Set `Use Vcpkg Manifest` to **Yes**
+- Right click the **EasyDialogEditor** solution again → Properties → vcpkg → Set `Use Vcpkg Manifest` to **Yes**

+> I should probably write a python script to automate all of this...

 ## FAQ (Frequently Asked Questions)